dsakuma/dev-setup/README.md

 1. **Ubuntu Repository (apt):**  Similar to command-line tools, `apt` is the preferred method for installing GUI applications available in the official Ubuntu repositories.
 2. **Flathub (flatpak):**  Flathub is the second choice for GUI application installation, offering a wide selection of sandboxed applications.
-3. **Snap (snap):**  Snap is used as a final option for GUI applications, specifically when the Snap version offers advantages over other options (e.g., Docker and VS Code).
+3. **Snap (snap):**  Snap is used as a final option for GUI applications, specifically when the Snap version offers advantages over other options (e.g., VS Code).

 ## Installation Instructions